Cannabis Tourism in Chicago

 Read more from Forbes

-What precedent has been set in Amsterdam?
+What precedent for cannabis tourism has been set in Amsterdam?

 Cannabis tourism has been so successful in Amsterdam that the city is currently overwhelmed with tourists, who impede the quality of life for residents.